WeirauchLab/pathogen_ncd/web/README.md

 make browse                # opens the local web server in your browser
 ```

-If you set up [autoenv][] under your user profile and set
+If you set up [autoenv][] under your user profile, copy `dot-autoenv` to
+`.autoenv`, and add

 ```bash
 export AUTOENV_ENV_FILENAME=.autoenv
 ```

-the Python virtualenv will automatically be activated when you enter the `web`
+to your `.bashrc`, the Python virtualenv will automatically be activated when
-subdirectory.
+you enter the `web` subdirectory.

 ## Installation on Windows